LCA Practice Guide overview

 Tip 7, know the 1,000 kg CO2e/m2 benchmark.
 The guide cites the Embodied Carbon Benchmark Study, which found that the typical embodied carbon of a building's structure, foundation, and enclosure is under 1,000 kg CO2e/m2.
 That figure is a sanity check for LCA results, not a code limit.
 If your result is higher, the guide says to look for errors or explain why the value is unusually high.

-Common ExAC scenarios where this guide is the answer
+Common ExAC scenarios where the LCA Practice Guide is the answer

 If a scenario sounds like one of the following, the reasoning traces back to the LCA Practice Guide or its companion references.